Back to blog

 Checklist areaQuestions to answerEvidence to request

-Business outcomesWhich decisions, workflows, forecasts, or operating metrics need improvement?KPI tree, stakeholder map, baseline reports, target decisions.
+Business outcomesWhich decisions, forecasts, workflows, or operating metrics need improvement?KPI tree, stakeholder map, baseline reports, target decisions, value hypothesis.

-PipelinesHow will data be ingested, transformed, validated, reconciled, and monitored?Architecture diagram, data contracts, lineage, run logs, failure handling.
+Data pipelinesHow will data be ingested, transformed, validated, reconciled, and monitored?Architecture diagram, data contracts, lineage, run logs, failure handling, quality tests.

-GovernanceWho approves definitions, access, retention, privacy rules, and data-product changes?Ownership model, policy map, access matrix, audit trail.
+GovernanceWho approves definitions, access, retention, privacy rules, and data-product changes?Ownership model, access matrix, audit trail, glossary, change workflow.

-DashboardsWhich metrics must be self-serve, operational, executive, or embedded in workflows?Dashboard wireframes, semantic layer, refresh SLAs, adoption plan.
+DashboardsWhich metrics must be self-serve, operational, executive, embedded, or alert-driven?Dashboard wireframes, semantic layer, refresh SLAs, adoption plan, usage metrics.

-AI readinessWhich predictive, generative, or agentic use cases have clean inputs and measurable value?Use-case scorecard, training data review, evaluation plan, MLOps controls.
+AI readinessWhich predictive, generative, or agentic use cases have clean inputs and measurable value?Use-case scorecard, training/evaluation data review, MLOps plan, risk controls.

-Delivery modelWhat will the consultant deliver, transfer, document, and support?Milestone plan, acceptance criteria, runbooks, ownership handoff.
+Delivery modelWhat will the consultant deliver, transfer, document, and support?Milestone plan, acceptance criteria, runbooks, documentation, support model.

 1. Start With Business Questions, Not A Data Tool